Three Unexpected Dangers of Working with Lasers

 Last safety glasses block the absorption of that light and energy.
 While the glasses’ primary goal is to protect the eyes themselves, bigger lenses also protect the sensitive skin around the eyes.
 Bigger lenses also protect the eyes from diffuse light and angled reflections rather than protecting against direct laser light transmissions.

 Even light that is transmitted through clear substances with little to no reflection can be dangerous.
 Some window coverings have additional layers of protection that try to limit diffusion and keep laser beams contained within a small area of work.
 While these safety measures can help protect people adjacent to an ongoing task, they are no substitute for direct protective eyewear.

 3. Laser beam reflections can hurt observers’ eyes.

 Controlled environments are designed to control laser reflection and to minimize any dangers of redirected laser radiation.
 However, even laboratories could have unexpected hazards that reflect the light back towards your employees or any observers.
 In the military, the environments in which lasers are being used are far less controlled.
 Lasers can reflect off of any surface, even atmospheric particulates.
 This is why, even when there is little chance of people crossing the laser’s initial path, you need protective eyewear.
 Once the beam of light is reflected back, it’s hard to fully control or redirect the light.
-Safety glasses keep the radiation away from people’s eyes with minimal reduction to their field of view.
+Safety glasses keep the radiation away from people’s eyes with minimal reduction in their field of view.
 The two main types of radiation are direct and diffused reflection.

 When can direct, or specular, reflection occur?